NCIOCPL/r4r-content/resources/resource230.md

 **CDASH** - CDISC leads the CDASH project, which develops clinical research study content standards in collaboration with 16 partner organizations, including NCI.
 CDASH terminology is a subset of SDTM terminology.

 **ADaM** - CDISC leads the ADaM project, which supports efficient generation, replication, review, and submission of analysis results from clinical trial data.

+**Define-XML** - CDISC leads the Define-XML terminology project, which defines the enumeration values found within the CDISC Define-XML data exchange standard.
+NCI EVS maintains and distributes Define-XML controlled terminology as part of NCI Thesaurus.
+More information is available at CDISC's Define-XML webpage.

 **SEND** - CDISC leads the SEND project, which guides the organization, structure, and format of standard nonclinical tabulation datasets for interchange between organizations such as sponsors and CROs and for submission to a regulatory authority such as FDA.
 NCI EVS maintains and distributes SEND controlled terminology as part of NCI Thesaurus.
 More information is available at CDISC's SEND webpage.